navinskyy/encrypting-thunderbird/README.md

 the OpenPGP status information confirms that the message was encrypted.

+Verification Checklist

+Check

+Expected

+Recipient address

+yourname@bdo.ph.com

+Encryption enabled

+✅ Yes

+Message status

+Message Is Encrypted

+Recipient private key

+Available to decrypt

+Decrypted message

+Readable by authorized recipient

+📎 Understanding .asc Attachments

-Step 10: Understand the .asc Attachment
+Step 10 — Understand the .asc Attachment

 An email may display an attachment similar to: